Nextiva / Blog / Marketing & Sales

 Start by ensuring that your official response and key messages are consistent across all platforms.
 This includes your website, blog, social media channels, email communications, advertising, phone messaging systems, and any offline materials or signage.

-- For physical locations: If your company has physical locations, ensure that staff are informed and that any in-store signage or messaging is updated to reflect how you are addressing the crisis.
+• For physical locations: If your company has physical locations, ensure that staff are informed and that any in-store signage or messaging is updated to reflect your response.

-For example, in 2018, Chipotle voluntarily shut down all locations in response to an E. coli outbreak in its restaurants so it could evaluate and train its team.
+For example, Chipotle voluntarily shut down all its locations in response to an E. coli outbreak in its restaurants, allowing it to evaluate and train its team.
 All communications had a consistent, professional look and feel.
-And as a result, Chipotle earned back consumer trust and improved its food prep procedures.
+As a result, Chipotle earned back consumer trust and improved its food prep procedures.

 7. Continue monitoring sentiment